One Big Thing

 2nd February 2015

 How can Social Media help you find work?
 Much is known about LinkedIn but what about the other tools like Twitter and Facebook?
 Some of the benefits of using Social Media to find work are: It offers you visibility.
-If an employer or recruiter searches for you want do they find and more importantly what do […]
+If an employer or recruiter searches for you, what do they find and more importantly, what do […]

 Continue reading »Create a Motivational Plan for 2015